Updated: Jun 7, 2022

 There are a good number of contributory factors that build and sustain resilience in teams including ensuring that individuals are energised, have a future focus, can adapt to change proactively, are able to manage stress, have a strong framework to be able to focus on their goals, possess flexible thinking and foster strong relationships.
 One of the key aspects that threads through most, it not all, of these attributes, is that of strong trust.
 This is essential if you are going to build resilience, both in individuals, and across teams.
-You need to have trust between team members, between team members and team leaders and team managers and you also ensure strong trust between senior stakeholders and the team.
-If there are any breaks to the 'trust chain' then the team and individuals may well struggle to maintain resilience and hence effectiveness and results.
-It may also result in burnout.
+You need to have trust between team members, between team members and team leaders and team managers and you also must ensure strong trust between senior stakeholders and the team.
+If there are any breaks to the 'trust chain' then the team and individuals may well struggle to maintain resilience and effectiveness and results may well be impacted upon negatively.
+It may also result in employee burnout.

 So what can teams do to build trust across the team and beyond to its senior leadership stakeholders?